 EE1-4.1.2.b: Studies the combination test of HOP SR and CNN in-loop filters.
 Train the SR models with CNNLF turned on will be studied.

-Cross-check: Inference and training cross-checks are planned, cross-checker TBA.
+Cross-check: Inference and training cross-checks are planned.

+Cross-checker: HUST